Back to Blog

 • Gig economy workers (rideshare, delivery, freelance platforms)

-• S Corp shareholders (on their W-2 salary only — not distributions)
+• S corp shareholders (on their W-2 salary only, not distributions)

-Additional Medicare Tax (0.9%): Applies to net earnings above $200,000 (single) or $250,000 (married filing jointly).
-This brings the total Medicare rate to 3.8% on high earnings.
+Additional Medicare Tax (0.9%): Applies to earnings above $200,000 (single) or $250,000 (married filing jointly).
+These thresholds are set by statute and do not adjust for inflation.
+This brings the total Medicare rate to 3.8% on high earnings (IRC §3101(b)(2)).

 Why 92.35%?